dfhoughton/jobrog/README.md

 I would like to thank

 * my wife Paula, who has been the only consistent user of Job Log other than myself over the past ten years or so
-* my son Jude, who helps me debug stuff and proded me to get back on task when I was letting the JobLog rewrite lie fallow
+* my son Jude, who helps me debug stuff and prodded me to get back on task when I was letting the JobLog rewrite lie fallow
 * my co-workers, who humor me when I talk about JobLog and then go back to using other mechanisms to keep track of their time